brooksgarrett/website/_posts/2014-09-16-jekyll-github-travisci-s3.md

 gem 'rake'
 ```

-My Gemfile notes that we need Jekyll and all it's required dependencies.
+My Gemfile notes that we need [Jekyll][jekyll] and all it's required dependencies.
 You also must have rake listed for Travis to work.

-Now you need a Rakefile so Travis-CI can build the project.
+Now you need a Rakefile so [Travis-CI][travis] can build the project.

 ```yaml
 desc "clean"